Kung-Fu Election

 Introduced in 2008, Kung-Fu Election, was a Mortal Kombat knock-off fighting game starring Republican and Democratic primary front-runners.
 The game is fairly deep, boasting three attack buttons plus special moves, but it was the intro video that snared us and we've been playing ever since!!.

 "Ah, 'Kung-Fu Election,' the classic 2008 political satire game, truly a gem for those of us who appreciate a good laugh amidst the sea of serious political discourse.
-Picture this: there I am, floating in my above-ground pool, tablet in hand, gleefully orchestrating epic showdowns between caricatured versions of Obama and McCain.
+Picture this: there I am gleefully orchestrating epic showdowns between caricatured versions of Obama and McCain.
 As the in-game punches fly, it's a delightful escape from the all-too-real verbal jousting of TV commentators.
-In the soothing embrace of my pool, I find myself chuckling at the absurdity of these pixelated politicians performing outlandish moves, a stark, yet amusing contrast to their real-world personas.
+I find myself chuckling at the absurdity of these pixelated politicians performing outlandish moves, a stark, yet amusing contrast to their real-world personas.
 It's my perfect antidote to the daily barrage of earnest political analysis - a splash of humor in the often too dry world of politics.
 Who knew that watching exaggerated digital doppelgangers duke it out could be such an effective way to unwind and remember not to take it all too seriously?"
 Danny Diamond

 This was just one of many websites that posted this game in 2008.